brentgotte/Brentgotte/README.md

 I'm Brent from the Netherlands, and I like programming!

-💻 I am a graduated software engineer from the Bit-academy, currently studing Software engineering at Amsterdam University of Applied Sciences.
+💻 I am a graduated software developer from the Bit-academy, currently studing Software engineering at Amsterdam University of Applied Sciences.

 🧑‍💼 15 months of  Work-experience